bigshahan/turbo-hipster/_projects/pipettebot/instructions.md

 	<div class="container-fluid well">
 		<div class="col-sm-12">
-			<h4>Step 7: 3D printed parts: Overview</h4>
+			<h4>Step 8: 3D printed parts: Overview</h4>
 			<p>
 				<li>Like the lasercutter section, the 3D printer section is organized according to subcomponents </li>
-				<li>The 3D printed parts are provided as both DXF and STL files </li>
+				<li>The 3D printed parts are provided as both DXF and STL files.
+Print all of the STLfiles within the provided directory</li>
 				<li>The 3D printed parts can be printed from any ABS or PLA.
-It is recommended to use ABS for the pipette mount components as they take larger loads </li>
+It is recommended to use ABS for the pipette mount components because it is a stronger material </li>
 			</p>

 		</div>